ChildHope UK: History

 ChildHope UK was formed in 1989 with the support of UNICEF, Save The Children (Sweden) and other NGOs to address the growing number of children living on the streets around the world.
 When it was formed the charity's focus was on the region of Eastern Europe and in South Africa.
 It set up working partnerships with local organisations and created projects designed to provide for the basic needs of street children; food, shelter, healthcare and education.

 By 2003 civil organisations and charities within Eastern Europe required less support from ChildHope as access to direct funding from the European Union became available.
 ChildHope moved to support children from more areas of the world, developing partnerships with organisations in Asia (India, Bangladesh, Thailand), East Africa (Ethiopia, Sierra Leone) and South America (Brazil, Mexico, Peru).
 At the point ChildHope stated to implement programmes designed to address the root causes that lead to children living and working on the streets while continuing to address street children's immediate needs and offering them counselling.

+In July 2023, ChildHope announced that it will be closing in December 2023; meanwhile their partner organisations continue their work with vulnerable and marginalised children and young people, in their respective countries.